restuwahyu13/golang-rabbitmq-rpc/README.md

 # RABBITMQ RPC (Request & Reply Pattern)

-Check this tutorial about rpc queue using **rabbitmq** [here](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) and check this tutorial about messaging pattern request & reply [here](https://www.enterpriseintegrationpatterns.com/RequestReply.html), if you need tutorial about rabbitmq check my repo [here](https://github.com/restuwahyu13/node-rabbitmq).
+Check this tutorial about rpc queue using **rabbitmq** [here](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) and check this tutorial about messaging pattern request & reply [here](https://www.enterpriseintegrationpatterns.com/RequestReply.html), if you need tutorial about rabbitmq check my repo [here](https://github.com/restuwahyu13/node-rabbitmq), or if you need other example rpc pattern using node [here](https://github.com/restuwahyu13/golang-rabbitmq-rpc).

 ## Server RPC